Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

 * [State](#6-state).
 In both cases you have a main object and then you add another object to define something.
 The difference is that in State you switch the other object, while in Type Object that object remains the same.
 So if the type can be switched you get the State pattern.

+* [Subclass Sandbox](#11-subclass-sandbox).
+You could define all types in the parent class and then combine them in the child class.

 * [Component](#13-component).
 The difference is that the Component is not always coupled with something else on the game object – it’s living its own life.
 In Unity you can add colliders, scripts, mesh renderers and they don’t need to know about each other to function.
 Type Object, however, is about adding a behavior to an existing class, so the type can't live on its own.